jeremymatthewwerner/trip-planner-gpt-airbnb/README.md

 2. **Create a New GPT**:
    - Click "Create a GPT"
    - In the configuration panel:
-     - **Name**: "Trip Planner with Airbnb"
+     - **Name**: "Vacation Rental Trip Planner"
-     - **Description**: "A specialized GPT that helps you plan trips using Airbnb listings and local attractions."
+     - **Description**: "A specialized GPT that helps you plan trips using listings and local attractions."
      - **Instructions**: Copy the content from `gpt_config/config.json` (the "instructions" field)
      - **Conversation starters**: Add example prompts (see below)

 3. **Configure Capabilities**:
-   - Enable "Web Browsing" (for searching Airbnb.com when needed)
+   - Enable "Web Browsing" (for searching when needed)
    - Enable "DALL-E Image Generation" (for generating images of destinations)

 4. **Add Actions (API Integration)**: